 Registered Children’s Nutritionist & Responsive Feeding Expert

-I educate and support parents to feel confident in how and what to feed their child when fussy eating and other nutrition issues occur.
+I am dedicated to helping you resolve fussy eating issues.
+Through education and support you can feel confident in how and what to feed your child when fussy eating and other nutrition issues occur.
 So you can relax knowing your child is eating more variety and you can enjoy family mealtimes together.

 Lets work on this journey together to bring up a happier and healthier child.